the-draupnir-project/draupnir-documentation/docs/moderator/managing-policy-lists.md

 ## Using Draupnir's `list create` command to create a policy room

-If for some reason you don't have access to a writable list, you can create one using `!draupnir list create`.
+If for some reason you don't have access to a writeable list, you can create one using `!draupnir list create`.
 So for example, if I wanted to create a a policy room for paw prints community, then I would use the command like so `!draupnir list create my-bans my-bans-bl`.
 This